payachaijew/URL-Shortener/README.md

 4. Copy shortened URLs to clipboard instantly.
 5. smooth animations throughout the app.
 6. Shortened URLs actually work and redirect to originals URLs.
+7. Generate scannable QR codes for shortened URLs

+Important: How QR Codes Work in This App on Current Version (localStorage-based) This application currently uses browser localStorage for storing shortened URLs.
+This means:
+- QR codes only work when scanned on the SAME localhost where the URL was created

+User Experience
+1. Modern gradient design with smooth animations
+2. View all your shortened URLs with timestamps
+3. History and mappings saved in localStorage

 Live Demo
 Visit the live application: [URL Shortener](https://url-shortener-ten-brown.vercel.app)